-Third-party apps that offer call recording features are a dime a dozen and run the gamut in features, cost, and app compatibilities.
+Third-party apps that offer call recording features are a dime a dozen and run the gamut in terms of features, cost, and app compatibilities.
 One of the best options for recording a WhatsApp voice call on Android is Cube Call Recorder, which is readily available from the Google Play Store.

 Apple makes recording calls straight from your phone a much more arduous task.
-For one this process starts at an immediate disadvantage as third-party apps are forbidden from accessing the phone app and the microphone at the same time.
-This would explain why there are no App store apps that clearly support WhatsApp call recordings.
-What we are left instead is a series of possible workarounds that, while cumbersome, get the job done.
+For one, this process starts at an immediate disadvantage as third-party apps are forbidden from accessing the phone app and the microphone at the same time.
+This would explain why there are no App Store apps that clearly support WhatsApp call recordings.
+What we are left with instead is a series of possible workarounds that, while cumbersome, get the job done.
 The native screen recorder in your iPhone, while capable of recording sound generated by apps, won’t capture your side of the call since the microphone is already in use by the audio call or video call itself.

 It can be a bit frustrating that this is your best option, but we confirmed in testing that neither the screen record feature nor the voice memo recorder are capable of capturing audio while the microphone is already in use.
-Even though WhatsApp is an app, and not the iPhones native call tool, it still will not record audio in this fashion.
+Even though WhatsApp is an app, and not the iPhone’s native call tool, it still will not record audio in this fashion.

-All in all, recording a WhatsApp call on an Android device with access to the Google Play Store is far easier than on an iOS device, but where there’s a will there’s a way and hopefully one or more of these methods provides the solution to your recording needs.
+All in all, recording a WhatsApp call on an Android device with access to the Google Play Store is far easier than on an iOS device, but where there’s a will, there’s a way — and hopefully one or more of these methods provides the solution to your recording needs.